Everytime I meet some one and they ask what I do, and I say I’m a freelancer. The usual reply I get were.

 “wah liao.. you work from home also got things to complain…”

 It’s a bit sad as people who are not freelancing will not understand.
 So, I’m going to share the myths about working from home.
+One quick myth is that there is no specialized financial support available to us.
+In actuality, there are accountants for self employed people specifically looking to help us any way they can.

 1. We get to wake up ANY TIME we want.